 Through all the horror and grief, Americans united to support one another and stand resolute that this tragedy would not break us.

 Today, I am praying for those who died on that day, and I’m praying for their families.
-I remember the days immediately following 9/11, when the best of us emerged.
+I am praying for the rescue workers, who continue to have physical and mental health issues.
+I remember the days immediately following 9/11 when the best of us emerged.
 We turned to God and each other for support and comfort and healing.

 Yet, years later…we are again bickering about politics, economics, and social issues.

 We have forgotten how easily we can be humbled when the worldly things in which we place our trust are destroyed.

 If we don’t keep this in mind, I fear the reminders will keep coming.

 My aerobics instructor returned safely to Florida to tell her story of how, after the first two planes struck, passengers in the airport were told to run from the terminal.
 With hundreds of others, she ran for her life to an empty field and waited for instruction.

 Due to free will, it will always be present.
 Scripture (1 Peter 5:8) warns us to be sober-minded and watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.

 Countries and politicians and even friends & family disagree on how to keep evil at bay.
 Sometimes we win the fight; sometimes we lose.